 Periods of change and uncertainty require active management and a fresh look of total rewards program investments to ensure the arrangements meet the future needs and goals of the organization and its workforce.
-Base salaries, annual bonuses, health and retirement savings benefits, life, disability and leave programs, paid time off and other total rewards components may not align with new operating models, workforce strategies or the competitive environment.
+Base salaries, annual bonuses, health and retirement savings benefits, life, disability and leave programs, paid time off and other total rewards components may not align with emerging workforce strategies or the hyper-competitive talent landscape.

 Apply investment strategy to accelerate performance

 Periodic total reward portfolio reviews enable more active management of these investments than a more passive approach that focuses on making small adjustments to individual components of the portfolio.

 For example, many, if not all, Dec.
 31 tax year-end companies will need to determine whether modifications are needed to annual and long-term incentive arrangements.
 Before an organization simply recalibrates performance metrics for compensation programs that were used under very different market conditions, business leaders should determine if their total cash compensation is properly leveraged, or whether the use of incentive compensation can be applied differently to accelerate performance.